nosknut/arduino-project/the-free-elected-peoples-democracy-of-libertyland/full-stack/README.md

 ## Starting the entire stack
 Run ```ipconfig``` in a terminal to find your ip address, and update the existing ip address at the following path in [docker-compose.yml](docker-compose.yml)

+You have to do this for each service that you wish to use.
+Below only demonstrates this for the turtlesim service.
 ```
 services:
   turtlesim: